Plastic free tea bags? Yes, you heard that right…

 Posted by BBC Two on Tuesday, 18 July 2017

 Are you shocked?
 Yes, we were too.
-We couldn’t believe that incorporating plastic in tea bags wasn’t tested for migration before engineering them, without even mentioning that fact that they are of course not biodegradable and compostable.
+We couldn’t believe that incorporating plastic in tea bags wasn’t tested for migration before engineering them, without even mentioning the fact that they are of course not biodegradable and compostable, which leads to plastic pollution.

-The plastic in tea bags is used to heat seal the filter bag and to prevent it from falling apart.
+Many traditional tea bags contain plastic as this is used to heat seal the filter bag and to prevent it from falling apart.
 It can be:

 Both of these materials can migrate into hot water.
-Most tea brands that used to use plastic in the filter tea bags are now transitioning to biodegradable PLA polylactic acid based material (see the explanation below).
-In their response to customers, they will reply that their product is plastic-free but in reality they mean it is free of conventional plastic and most often made of bio-plastics.
+Most tea manufacturers that used to use plastic in the filter bags are now transitioning to biodegradable PLA polylactic acid based material (see the explanation below).

 This post contains affiliate links, which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
 This helps us continue the very hard work we put into researching products and solutions.
 It took us weeks to compile this overview.